 Thus, a timing system replacement that includes the belt, an idler and a tensioner may be the best approach here.

 And while you are at it, you may want to have the water pump replaced while your mechanic is working in the same area.
 You will pay more for a complete timing system replacement and a water pump change out, but you will save on labor when your pump eventually does fail.

 Worn Out Belt?
 Not Easy To Determine!

 Weekend mechanics often feel comfortable enough to replace their car’s timing belt without the assistance of a garage.
-With a trusty Haynes or Chilton car maintenance and repair manual by your side, you can lift the hood and remove and replace the timing belt (and water pump) in no time.
+With a trusty Haynes or Chilton repair manual by your side or possibly with the help of YouTube, you can remove and replace the timing belt (and water pump) in a few hours.